‘I want all Shona women to see that they can be anything they want’

 Nosizi Dube has always been a top performer in school but every year, her chances of advancing to the next level got slimmer.
 Born into the stateless Shona community in Kenya, she did not have the crucial documents to prove her identity and register for exams.

-Now in her first semester as an economics student at the University of Nairobi – one of the country’s largest higher learning institutions – she is making history as the very first Shona woman to make it this far.
+Now she is an economics student at the University of Nairobi – one of the country’s largest higher learning institutions – she is making history as the very first Shona woman to make it this far.

 “When I found out that I got into university, it was the most joyful experience of my life.
 As a stateless girl, it’s been a challenging but great journey to get to where I am,” says the soft-spoken 20-year-old.